DMT (dimethyltryptamine) is one of earth’s most powerful psychedelic substances.

 By this measurement, DMT entities are real if they’re experienced.
 They don’t need a physical manifestation to exist.

 When you’re experiencing something, it’s as real as it gets.
 Whatever experience you’re having is real by all accounts.
 You’re there, living it at the moment.
 Just because it’s no longer there when you come out of the trip doesn’t mean it didn’t happen.

 This is the same for dreams — when you’re in the dream, it’s really happening.
 The experiences you’re engaging in are happening in the present moment.
 It’s only once you wake up that you realize it was a dream — separate from the reality we experience during waking consciousness.

 Many people report the DMT experience feels “more real than reality itself.”
 It’s as if the reality we experience on a daily basis is the delusion, and the DMT realm is the true reality.

-DMT entities reside in the DMT realm — sometimes referred to as “psychedelic hyperspace.”
+DMT entities reside in the DMT realm — sometimes called “psychedelic hyperspace.”

 If you’ve never used DMT before, there’s something you need to understand about this place.